xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 - `matte`, for materials like concrete or stucco, implemented as a lambertian bsdf;
 - `glossy`, for materials like plastic or painted wood, implemented as the sum of a lambertian and a microfacet dielectric lobe;
-- `metallic`, for materials like metals, implemented as either a delta or microfacet brdf lobe;
+- `reflective`, for materials like metals, implemented as either a delta or microfacet brdf lobe;
 - `transparent`, for materials for thin glass, implemented as a delta or microfacet transmission bsdf;